jjwithanr/obsidian_bible_study/docs/New Testament/Galatians/Galatians5.md

 >But by faith we eagerly await through the Spirit the righteousness for which we hope.

 #### v.6
->For in Christ Jesus neither circumcision nor noncircumcision has any value.
+>For in Christ Jesus neither circumcision nor uncircumcision has any value.
 The only thing that counts is faith expressing itself through love.

 A mere intellectual assent to the truth may leave the heart cold and unaffected; mere orthodoxy, however bold and self-confident, and "sound," may not be inconsistent with contentions, and strifes, and logomachies, and divisions. **The true faith is that which is seen in benevolence, in love to God, in love to all who bear the Christian name; in a readiness to do good to all mankind.** This shows that the heart is affected by the faith that is held; and this is the nature and design of all genuine religion.
 Tyndale renders this, "faith, which by love is mighty in operation."
 #barnes